MetaverseStandards/Virtual-Real-Integration/src/readme.md

 - Police investigation
 - Menu appropriate restaurant where you are sitting
 - Layered content with different access rights and experiences e.g. buried utilities
-- "Read the street" AR for undergound utilities

 **Shared Services** are mostly (entirely - by definition?) functionality that is used by other (non V/R integration) aspects.